 We have incurred net operating losses through December 31, 2009 and have not paid federal, state or foreign income taxes for any period through December 31, 2009.
 We expect that we may incur taxable income, before giving effect to net operating loss carryforwards, for the year ending December 31, 2010.
-Accordingly, for the three months ended March 31, 2010, we recognized

-\$626,000 of income tax expense primarily as a result of excess tax deductions for stock-based compensation.
-Exercises of stock options during the three months ended March 31, 2010 resulted in tax deductions for stock-based compensation in excess of expense recorded for such stock options under U.S. generally accepted accounting principles, or GAAP, resulting in an income tax benefit of \$622,000.
-In accordance with GAAP, we recognized the income tax benefit related to the excess tax deductions as an increase to capital in excess of par value with an offsetting charge in the same amount to income tax expense.
-As of March 31, 2010, we had net operating loss carryforwards of \$134.0 million for federal income tax purposes and \$123.7 million for state income tax purposes.
-We also had research and development income tax credit carryforwards of \$7.4 million for federal income tax purposes and \$1.3 million for state income tax purposes as of March 31, 2010.
+For the three and nine months ended September 30, 2010, we recognized \$257,000 and \$2.4 million, respectively, of income tax expense primarily as a result of the application of Accounting Standards Codification Topic 740, Income Taxes, or ASC 740, to stock-based compensation.
+Exercises of stock options during the three and nine months ended September 30, 2010 resulted in tax deductions for stock-based compensation in excess of expense recorded for the stock options under U.S. generally accepted accounting principles, or GAAP, resulting in income tax benefits of \$160,000 and \$2.3 million, respectively.
+We recognized the income tax benefit related to the excess tax deductions as an increase to capital in excess of par value, which based on ASC 740 resulted in an offsetting charge in the same amount to income tax expense.
+As of September 30, 2010, we had net operating loss carryforwards of \$66.0 million for federal income tax purposes and \$76.8 million for state income tax purposes.
+We also had research and development income tax credit carryforwards of \$7.4 million for federal income tax purposes and \$595,000 for state income tax purposes as of September 30, 2010.
 The federal net operating loss carryforwards begin to expire in 2020.
-The state net operating loss carryforwards begin to expire in 2021.
-As a result of various factors, including the subjectivity of measurements used in the calculation of particular tax positions taken or that may in the future be taken in our tax returns and, with respect to state income tax, the uncertain statutory consequences of an administrative penalty of \$6,000 that we were assessed in 2009 by the North Carolina Department of Environment and Natural Resources, it is uncertain whether or to what extent we will be eligible to use the tax credits.
+The state net operating loss carryforwards begin to expire in 2015.
+The federal and state research and development tax credits begin to expire in 2021.
+As a result of various factors, including the subjectivity of measurements used in the calculation of particular tax positions taken or that may in the future be taken in our tax returns, it is uncertain whether or to what extent we will be eligible to use the tax credits.